 - Compatibility of goals with faculty specializations and areas of expertise

-SPECIAL NOTE ON GRE SCORES: The School of Journalism and Mass Communication no longer requires or reviews GRE scores for any applicants to our MA or PhD programs.
+SPECIAL NOTE ON GRE SCORES: The School of Journalism and Mass Communication no longer requires GRE scores for any applicants to our MA or PhD programs, but they may be submitted for review if desired.
 The Graduate Committee takes a holistic approach to admissions, reviewing all parts of the application to get a picture of the person’s academic and professional background, interests and goals, and fit with what our program offers.
-For applicants to the PhD in Mass Communications in LSC, the GRE scores are optional.
-Please refer to their website for information.

 Students are not required to have academic or professional background in mass communication to qualify for admission to the School of Journalism and Mass Communication.